 Existing studies have provided mechanisms and linkages for environmental drivers related to sablefish recruitment success.
 In particular, it is hypothesized that a strengthening of the Aleutian Low, which is generally associated with positive Pacific Decadal Oscillation (PDO) events (leading mode of North Pacific sea surface temperature variability), increases winter cool air from the Arctic that enhances productivity in the central North Pacific basin.
 Here, the cool air decreases surface temperatures and increases turbulence in the region, resulting in upwelling and vertical mixing of cold nutrient rich waters that are transported into the Gulf of Alaska (GOA), thereby increasing primary productivity and food availability for juvenile sablefish (Shotwell et al. 2014).
-Concomitantly, an intense Aleutian Low and positive PDO has been hypothesized to enhance the activity and development of anticyclonic eddies, which has not only been shown to be a hotspot for biological productivity (Atwood et al. 2010), but may also serve as a transport mechanism onto the shelf and other regions (e.g., egg transport from the WGOA into the Bering Sea or Aleutian Islands), thereby increasing system connectivity and promoting successful settlement and recruitment of sablefish (Ladd et al. 2007; Gibson et al. 2019, 2023).
+Concomitantly, an intense Aleutian Low and positive PDO has been hypothesized to enhance the activity and development of anticyclonic eddies, which have not only been shown to be a hotspot for biological productivity (Atwood et al. 2010), but may also serve as a transport mechanism onto the shelf and other regions (e.g., egg transport from the WGOA into the Bering Sea or Aleutian Islands), thereby increasing system connectivity and promoting successful settlement and recruitment of sablefish (Ladd et al. 2007; Gibson et al. 2019, 2023).
 In addition to the successful onshore transport of sablefish through the presence of eddies, survival at young ages is also generally thought to be governed by factors related to food availability.
 In fact, studies have found that the offshore spring primary productivity (i.e., chlorophyll) and onshore summer primary productivity are related to the recruitment success of sablefish (Gibson et al. 2019).
 Furthermore, increased upwelling during the months of July in the eastern GOA (where a majority of juvenile sablefish tend to be found) has also been found to be related to recruitment, presumably due to increased production from nutrients (Coffin and Mueter 2016).
 Thus, the combination of eddies, increased convergence of nutrient rich offshore waters into onshore regions, and onshore and offshore primary productivity likely all play a role in governing the successful settlement and recruitment of sablefish in the population.

 Proposed Environmental Variables